sculab/GeneMiner2/manual/EN_US/command_line.md

 cli/geneminer2 -f /home/user/GeneMiner2/DEMO/DEMO3/samples.tsv -r /mnt/data/Angiosperm353 -o /home/user/GeneMiner2/DEMO/DEMO3/output
 ```

-Note, the command line interface **DO NOT** build trees.
-You might need to build the tree manually using `combined_trimed.fasta` (concatenation) or every FASTA file in `combined_trimed` (coalescent).

-It is also possible to run only specific steps.
-For example, given a set of parameters:
+GeneMiner2 would build a coalescent tree at `/home/user/GeneMiner2/DEMO/DEMO3/output/Coalescent.tree`.
+A concatenation tree can be built using `-m concatenation`.
+Using command line arguments, it is also possible to ask GeneMiner2 to run specific steps.
+For example, given these parameters:

 | Parameter                  | Value             |
 | -------------------------- | ----------------- |